mufflyt/mystery_shopper/README.md

 The best way to confirm that the physician is included is to say "I'm calling from Dr. Johnson's office and we are confirming our referrals.
 Does Dr. X still take new patients?"

+[] For Phase 1 have the calling end on a Thursday and that way you can add more offices to call on Friday if you do not meet your power analysis numbers.
 [] For Phase 1 make sure that you do 2.5 number the power analysis required calls because these databases are so out of date.
 [] For Phase 1 stress that people should make notes correcting the phone number and adding in how to get through the phone tree (e.g. "press 4 to make appointments")
 [] Healthgrades.com search the final Phase 1 list for physician ages